View your child's medical records and schedule appointments through our secure, online portal, day or night.

 Common conditions that might require a child to need a G-tube include:

-- congenital (present from birth) abnormalities of the mouth, esophagus, stomach, or intestines
+- congenital (present at birth) problems of the mouth, esophagus, stomach, or intestines

-- sucking and swallowing disorders, which are often related to prematurity, brain injury, developmental delay, or certain neuromuscular conditions, like severe cerebral palsy
+- sucking and swallowing disorders, which are often related to prematurity, brain injury, developmental delay, or some neuromuscular conditions, like severe cerebral palsy

 - failure to thrive, which is a general diagnosis that refers to a child's inability to gain weight and grow appropriately